 Does that mean you should put zero thought into your company’s name?
 Of course not!
 Brainstorm, bounce your best ideas off of your spouse and friends, then brainstorm some more.
 But don’t waste weeks or more agonizing over a name when you could be researching your ideal customer and fleshing out your business plan.

-When we designed Startomatic’s company branding tool, we wanted it to give you lots of name options, quickly, and also provide real-time, critical information about those names - like which ones have matching .com domain names available, and whether there are any registered trademarks that might conflict with your name.
-You can check it out - free - at startomatic.com.
+When we designed Startomatic’s company branding tools, we wanted them to give you lots of name options, quickly, and also provide real-time, critical information about those names - like which ones have matching .com domain names available, and whether there are any registered trademarks that might conflict with your name.
+You can check it out at startomatic.com.

 Lesson Two: Names become their companies - not the other way ‘round

 What matters is what you do, not what you’re called.

 Amazon is a prime (!) example of this - what does a gigantic piranha-infested South American river have to do with selling books online?
 But they’re certainly not the only example.
 Etsy.
 Ford.
 Wayfair.
 The French Laundry.
 Hulu.
 A thousand others.
 On their own, they’re meaningless, and debatably, they bring no inherent value to their companies.
 It was the products sold under their names, the service provided by employees, the creative thinking of management and marketing and finance teams that made those names recognizable and valuable.